stasrodov/mountune/README.md

 # MounTune
 Final project in Introduction To Computational And Biological Vision course, BGU.
 See introduction and examples in the video.
-See details in the PDF report and presentation.
+See details in the PDF report.
 Code is in mountune_project.ipynb.